 Recycling is a common problem for plastic use as it can be easily contaminated and, therefore, not eligible for recycling.

 For example, some packaging can still contain hazardous substance residue even after use, so make sure they are clean and have no odor.

-At NATULIQUE, the PET plastic material we use for our recipients is environmentally-friendly and fully recyclable, beware to dispose it correctly!
+At NATULIQUE, the PET plastic material we use for our recipients is environmental friendly and fully recyclable, so beware to dispose it correctly!
 Starting with our extremely nourishing Everyday and Moisturizing Hair Care families, to our all-time favourite Colour Shield Family, you will be able to enjoy NATULIQUE’s hair care lines without worrying too much about the environment.